Complete Guide to Hiking at Uluru and Kata Tjuta

 1km / 45 minute return

-The perfect hike for beginners and guests of all ages, this is a well-shaded, level track that’s easy to navigate.
-You’ll be able to see and hear plenty of birds and you might spot other wildlife too, such as wallabies.
+The perfect hike for beginners and guests of all ages, this well-shaded, level track is easy to navigate.
+You’ll be able to see and hear plenty of birds, and you might spot other wildlife, such as wallabies.
 The Kuniya walk is a great one during the rainy season as you’ll be able to see gurgling waterfalls.
-While the Mutitjulu Waterhole is a busy spot in the park, you can visit at sunrise, sunset, or lunch time for a more solitary experience.
+While the Mutitjulu Waterhole is a busy spot in the park, you can visit at sunrise, sunset, or lunchtime for a more solitary experience.

 These hikes are a bit longer and provide a glimpse at some of the unique flora and fauna around Uluru and Kata Tjuta.